The Human Brain: Information and Research News Document List

-The lengthening of the average life span in the population has caused an increase in the prevalence of aging related disorders.
+The lengthening of the average life span in today's population has caused an increase in the prevalence of aging related disorders.

 Brain imaging studies of blind people as they read in Braille show activity in the same part of the brain that lights up when sighted readers read.

-Evidence linking brain function variations between the left and right sides of the brain to size at birth and the weight of the placenta.
+Evidence links brain function variations between the left and right sides of the brain to size at birth and the weight of the placenta.